yangzhou-bio-lib/SV_storage/README.md

-# SV_storage
+# cattle_pangenome_storage
-A storage created in 2021 to store SV
+A storage created in 2021 to store cattle pangenome.